 Spray or apply the soapy water solution onto the area you want to test, such as a joint or fitting, and watch for bubbles.
 The soap solution will bubble if there is a gas leak or other fault in the line.

 If bubbles appear, you have a leak or other fault.
-Tighten the fitting or replace any faulty parts to correct the issue.
+In such cases, tighten the fitting or replace any faulty parts to correct the issue.
 If no bubbles appear, the line is secure.
+Oftentimes, when the gas is almost completely used, the smell becomes stronger.

 After the test is complete, remember to rinse the area with water to remove any soap residue.